 This soaring edifice is perhaps the greatest work of Byzantine architecture and for almost a thousand years, starting from its completion in 537, it was the world's largest and most important religious monument.
 As Emperor Justinian may well have intended, the impression that will stay with you longest, years after a visit, is the sight of the dome.
-As you enter, the half domes trick you before the great space opens up with the immense dome, almost 18 stories high and more than 30 meters (100 feet) across, towering above—look up into it and you'll see the spectacle of thousands of gold tiles glittering in the light of 40 windows.
+As you enter, the half domes trick you before the great space opens up with the immense dome, almost 18 stories high and more than 100 feet across, towering above—look up into it and you'll see the spectacle of thousands of gold tiles glittering in the light of 40 windows.
 Only Saint Peter's in Rome, not completed until the 17th century, surpasses Hagia Sophia in size and grandeur.
 It was the cathedral of Constantinople, the heart of the city's spiritual life, and the scene of imperial coronations.
-It was also the third church on this site: the second, the foundations of which you can see at the entrance, was burned down in

-Recent restoration efforts have, among other things, uncovered the large, beautifully preserved mosaic of a seraph, or six-winged angel, in the northeast pendentive of the dome, which had been plastered over 160 years earlier.
-The 9th-century mosaic of the Virgin and Child in the apse is also quite impressive: though it looks tiny, it is actually 16 feet high.
-To the right of the Virgin is the archangel Gabriel, while Michael, on the left, is almost totally lost.
+Recent restoration efforts have, among other things, uncovered four large, beautifully preserved mosaics of seraphim, or six-winged angels, in the pendentive of the dome, which had been plastered over 160 years earlier.

 The upstairs galleries are where the most intricate of the mosaics are to be found.
 At the far end of the south gallery are several imperial portraits, including, on the left, the Empress Zoe, whose husband's face and name were clearly changed as she went through three of them.
 On the right is Emperor John Comnenus II with his Hungarian wife Irene and their son, Alexius, on the perpendicular wall.
 Also in the upper level is the great 13th-century Deesis mosaic of Christ flanked by the Virgin and John the Baptist, breathing the life of the early Renaissance that Byzantine artists would carry west to Italy after the fall of the city to the Turks—note how the shadows match the true light source to the left.
 The central gallery was used by female worshippers.
 The north gallery is famous for its graffiti, ranging from Nordic runes to a complete Byzantine galley under sail.
 On your way out of the church, through the "vestibule of the warriors," a mirror reminds you to look back at the mosaic of Justinian and Constantine presenting Hagia Sophia and Constantinople, respectively, to the Virgin Mary.